Italian marines case: SC asks Kerala HC not to disburse compensation to fishing vessel owner | Law-Order

 The top court had referred the matter to the Kerala High Court to oversee the disbursement of the amount.

-In the fresh plea, the seven fishermen said they were also injured in the incident and hence, entitled to compensation.
+In the fresh plea, the 10 fishermen said they were also injured in the incident and hence, entitled to compensation.

 The fishermen have sought a stay on the disbursement of the compensation amount till their claims are determined.